Get ready to learn how to approach the age old question faced by many a CSS practitioner:

 instead of place-content

-Or whatever you'd prefer as a width value to create space for the grid columns.
+or whatever you'd prefer as a width value to create space for the grid columns.

 - Item 1